Barcelona, Spain – June 6, 2012

-Shortly after that “booth”, I came across an artist that did oil paintings on canvas.
-One of the large paintings reminded me of the painting Leslie and I had just seen at the Thyssen Museum, Saint-Honore Street in the Afternoon Effect of Rain, 1897, by Camille Pissarro.
-The artist wanted 120 Euros for it.
-After quite a bit of discussion, I was able to talk him down (the first bartering I have done in Spain) to 80 Euros, so I bought it.
+Shortly after that “booth,” I found an artist that did oil paintings on canvas.
+One of the large pictures reminded me of the art Leslie, and I had just seen at the Thyssen Museum in Madrid; Saint-Honore Street in the Afternoon Effect of Rain by Camille Pissarro (1897).
+The artist wanted €120 (US$146).
+I talked him down (the first bartering I have done in Spain) to €80 (US$97), so I bought the painting.
 It may have been too expensive, but oh well.

-While I was sitting, enjoying my patatas bravas and wine, a three-piece group came by to entertain anyone in the plaza that would listen.
-There was an accordion player, a clarinet player and a drummer.
+While I say enjoying my patatas bravas and wine, a three-piece musical group came by to entertain anyone in the plaza that would listen.
+There was an accordion player, a clarinet player, and a drummer.
 After their song, they went table to table with a hat to collect money.
-I gave them three Euros for their effort.
+I gave them €3 (US$3.66) for their effort.
 I found out they were from Romania.
-Ones name was Steven, one was Tosh, and I did not understand the thirds name.
-After they left I ordered some calamari and another glass of wine.
+One’s name was Steven, one was Tosh, and I did not understand the name of the third member.
+After they left, I ordered some calamari and another glass of wine.
 It was very relaxing.

 When I finished, I walked back to the hotel and packed, in preparation for my departure the next day.